 After the start of the war in Sudan, hundreds of thousands of people fled to neighboring countries.
 AFSC and partners supported refugees arriving in Ethiopia and South Sudan, providing them with food, medicine, clothing, hygiene supplies, and covering immigration and travel expenses.

 With support from AFSC, Enass—a human rights defender—and her two sisters evacuated from Sudan to Ethiopia.
 Here Enass shares her story.

 On escaping Khartoum

 I wasn’t planning to leave Khartoum, but I didn’t have a choice.
-One of the reasons we left our house in the beginning was because our neighbor—who lives just four or five houses down the street—was just cooking in her home, and she was killed.
+One of the reasons we left our house in the beginning of the war was because our neighbor—who lives just four houses down the street—was cooking in her home, and she was killed.
 We saw that.

 When we reached Ethiopia immigration, we were surprised that the cost of a visa was $80, when it was just $50 a few months ago.
-All of these costs can be very difficult for refugees.
-Many have fled their homes without anything.
+All these costs can be very difficult for refugees.
+Many have fled without anything.
 Many don’t have access to their bank accounts because banks in Sudan have been destroyed.
-And the value of the Sudanese dollar is now worth just half of what it was.

 On resettling in Addis Ababa

 It has not been easy.
 Everything is different from Sudan.
 Thanks to AFSC, it’s been good.
 We stayed at a guesthouse in Addis Ababa of an AFSC staff member, then we moved to a flat.
 Now I’m applying to get a visa that will allow me to stay permanently.